aditya01933/BirdApi/README.md

-# README
+# Rails 5 BIRD-API

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+Setup Steps:

-* How to run the test suite
+* Rails 5 needed to run the app.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Run guard or rspec for testing.

+* URL /v1/{bird rest routes}

-* ...
+* Mongodb as database